-Always an innovator, he stepped into what then was uncharted territory: the conversion of rental apartments to condominiums.
+From the mid-1970s through the mid-1980s, Ken stepped into what then was uncharted territory: the conversion of rental apartments to condominiums.
 He converted 1,700 units in 22 apartment complexes to become the state of Florida’s leader in that area.
 He is the author of Condominium Conversions: Ken Rosen’s Success Formula for Big Profits.

-Ken served as the two-term president of the Miami Association of Realtors and is the recipient of several awards, including “Realtor of the Year.”
-In 2003, the Florida Association of Realtors named him a “Hometown Hero” for his volunteer work as a guardian ad litem for neglected, abused, and abandoned children.
-He was the driving force behind the formation of the Jerome Bain Real Estate Institute at Florida International University.
+Ken served two terms as president of the Miami Association of Realtors and is the recipient of several awards, including “Realtor of the Year.”He also served as Chairman of the South Florida Council of Realtor boards.
+Over the past 40 years he has conducted over 150 seminars on commercial real estate.
+He was the driving force behind the formation of the Jerome Bain Institute at Florida International University.

-In his spare time, Ken sails and is a volunteer skipper with Shake-a-Leg of Miami, an organization through which children with disabilities can learn to sail on Biscayne Bay.
+In his spare time, Ken sails and is a volunteer skipper with Shake-a Leg of Miami, an organization through which children with disabilities can learn to sail on Biscayne Bay.

 He is a graduate of Boston University, a 32nd degree Mason, past master of his Masonic Lodge, and a Shriner.
 Ken is married to Ellen Kempler and has seven children and five grandchildren.